 …

-The Personnel Committee shall administer student evaluations of special purpose and full-time temporary faculty between the twelfth and the fourteenth weeks of the semester for all courses, every semester.
+The Personnel Committee shall administer student evaluations of special purpose, full-time temporary, and part-time faculty between the eleventh and the fourteenth weeks of the semester for all courses, every semester.
 The appeals procedures shall also be the same as for tenure-track faculty.

 ...